remixmid/MSE1/01 Extra Exercises.md

 A mold colony starts with 1500 spores at time $t=0$.
 The colony grows continously, with the total number of spores tripling every 30 minutes due to the reproduction of both the original spores and the new spores produced.

 a.
-Find a functional expression for the number of spores at time $t$ (measured in minutes) that accounts for continuous growth (hint: $e$).
+Find a functional expression for the number of spores at time $t$ (measured in minutes) that accounts for continuous growth (hint: use $e$).

 <details>
   <br>